sparkflows/sparkflows-docs/docs/user-guide/export-import/import-projects.rst

 Import Projects
 ==============

 Fire Insights enables you to Import Projects.
-These ZIP files can be Exported into another instance of Fire Insights.
+These ZIP files can then be exported into another instance of Fire Insights.

 Below are the steps for Importing Projects in Fire Insights.